Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 Surety Bond

 • The defendant or family, friends, etc. must contact a professional Bail Bondsman to post the bond.
 The Bondsman has an attached fee for their services and usually requires some type of collateral.
 Their fee is generally 15% and they usually require a minimum fee to provide the service.
-The Bondsmen are registered through the state and we maintain a list of unacceptable Bondsman who have defaulted on their bonds.
+The Bondsmen are registered through the state.
 Staff members will not recommend a bondsman.

 Book and Release

-• The arresting officer can make a determination that the defendant can be released after they are booked.
-This usually occurs with misdemeanor offenders; however, can be done with some felonies.
+• The arresting officer can decide a defendant can be released after they are fingerprinted and photographed, depending on the severity of their charges and criminal history.
+This typically occurs with misdemeanor offenders; however, can be done with some felonies.

 KIOSK